 With applications like Spotify or Soundcloud, whether performing in a dance club or a student in dance school, you can always find tracks to pop your hip hop between classes.

-What’s stopping you from expanding your repertoire; learning the choreography of your new favorite song?
+What's stopping you from expanding your repertoire; learning the choreography of your new favourite song?

 To find inspiration, take a look at the most popular quotes about dancing.